One of the many buzzwords surrounding the COVID-19 pandemic is “social distancing.”

-If you are struggling with your mental health and need someone to talk to, here are a few lifelines that you can reach out to: the NAMI Helpline, the SAMHSA National Helpline, and the National Suicide Prevention Lifeline.
+If you are struggling with your mental health and need someone to talk to, here are a few lifelines to which you can reach out: the NAMI Helpline, the SAMHSA National Helpline, and the National Suicide Prevention Lifeline.

 What’s your favorite social distancing activity?